(Florida Elyana Variety)

-The fruit of Florida Elyana variety is large and wedge-shaped with an even and bright red color.
+Fruit of the Florida Elyana strawberry variety is large and wedge-shaped with an even and bright red color.
 The cultivar lacks resistance to rain damage which is likely to occur in open field production.

-The Florida Elyana variety possesses a robust yet compact plant.
-It demonstrates excellent overall disease resistance, making it adaptable to difficult growing conditions.
+The Florida Elyana strawberry variety possesses a robust yet compact plant.
+The variety demonstrates excellent overall disease resistance, making it adaptable to difficult growing conditions.

 Nursery & Field Production

-The Florida Elyana variety runners well in the nursery field, and its strong plant resists damage during lifting.
+The Florida Elyana strawberry variety runners well in the nursery field, and its strong plant resists damage during lifting.
 Misshapen fruit may occur in the second flush of flowering if the nursery plants have received a high level of chilling.
-Growers should consider experimenting, if possible, using nursery plants with varying degrees of chilling.
+If possible, growers should consider experimenting, using nursery plants with varying degrees of chilling.

-In the fruiting field, the Florida Elyana variety requires a moderate level of fertilization.
+In the fruiting field, Florida Elyana requires a moderate level of fertilization.
 Over-application of nitrogen may reduce fruit quality.
-The Florida Elyana variety produces its first flush of fruit early in the season, although its total yields are not as high as other Florida varieties.
+The Florida Elyana strawberry cultivar produces its first flush of fruit early in the season, although its total yields are not as high as other Florida varieties.
 Higher density plantings, however, may overcome this deficiency.
 The compact plant is adaptable to close in-row spacing.

-On occasion, white leaf variegation has been observed in the Florida Elyana variety.
+On occasion, white leaf variegation has been observed in Florida Elyana.
 This is not caused by virus infection and should not affect overall fruit production.